School Superintendent Julia Espe likes to refer to a quotation from Israeli teacher Haim Ginott:

 This year, Espe plans to continue random classroom visits and regular conversations about effective instruction.
 As she visits classrooms, she’ll be looking for strategies she and her teachers were emphasizing last year, as well as evidence that all students are now regularly engaging in cognitively complex tasks, and applying their knowledge to real-world problems.

-Getting every student to reach rigorous learning goals is one of the main objectives of the Demonstration School Initiative.
+Getting every student to reach rigorous learning goals is one of the main objectives of the Schools for Rigor Initiative.
 Espe’s visits are non-evaluative and focused on helping teachers grow their practice through targeted feedback.
 And because she knows communication is key, Espe has also begun broadcasting a series of weekly five-minute podcasts to explain and clarify new goals and to provide feedback on what she has seen in her observations.
 Espe’s goal is that eventually, all the classrooms in her district will be working at the level of rigor required by Minnesota state standards.